Trust in the Lord and lean not on your own understanding. In all your ways, acknowledge him and he will make your paths straight.

 I finally came to the conclusion that life is not about living happily and comfortably after.
 It is not about meeting someone special, falling in love, getting a good education and career, buying a house, having a family, saving for a comfortable retirement....And then when you are old, and good and ready to die, you do...but in your sleep without any pain or suffering.
 It is really about learning to trust the Lord in everything.
 It is also learning to love those around you.

 We all know that life isn't wrapped neatly in beautiful packages and tied with bows.
-Sometimes when a package is opened, we don't like what we see.
-"What is this, Lord?
+Sometimes when a package is opened, we don't like what we see, we say, "What is this, Lord?
 I didn't want this one.
 Can I exchange it for something better?"
 It reminds me of that old show we used to watch when we were kids.
 The Price is Right.
 There were always three doors to choose from.
 You never knew if you would end up on a cruise in the Bahamas and a brand new sports car or the dud gift-like a lifetime supply of frozen peas.
 Should you choose door number one?
 Door number two?
 Or door number three?
 There was always a mixture of anticipation and trepidation when we watched contestants make their choice.
 But...don't get me wrong.
 I don't think that the Lord is really back stage chuckling at our disappointments.

 If everything fell exactly into place in my life...what would cause me to feel a need for the Lord?
 Nothing, that's what!
 I'd have it all together.
 Life is challenging.
 We meet new challenges all the time.
 Jamie and I are facing some of our own.
 Is this anything unique to the human experience?
 No. Worldwide, we have that in common with people everywhere facing challenges.
 There is nothing new under the sun.
 That is what Solomon wrote in his old age.
 He had a lifetime to draw wisdom from.
 I'm getting smarter as the years roll by, but that is not always a consolation.